 Additionally, they take more time and effort to put up.
 Single wall tents can be erected in one quick go.
 Why?
 There is no separate rain fly flapping in the wind while you try to hold it down!

 If worse comes to worst when setting up a tent in the rain, having a waterproof bivvy could save the day!
-In fact, many backcountry explorers always bring a bivvy.
+Many backcountry explorers always bring a bivvy.

 Some consider this item to be one of the essentials because it can come in handy in a variety of situations.